madelinezday/buttondown/guides/monetizing-your-newsletter.md

 So you’re thinking of switching your newsletter from a free subscription model to a paid one.
 Here’s what you need to know about Buttondown’s default settings for paid newsletters:

--   Paid subscriptions will automatically renew at the end of your billing cycle, whether that’s once a month or once a year.
+-   Paid subscriptions will automatically renew at the end of your designated billing cycle, whether that’s once a month or once a year.
 This spares your subscribers from having to manually renew their subscriptions—while also generating more revenue for you!

 -   If you’re a subscriber and you decide that you no longer want to receive a paid newsletter, simply click “Unsubscribe” as you would with any other newsletter.
 Pro tip: You can always downgrade your subscription by unsubscribing and then re-subscribing for free.